Is your water making you sick?

 According to the DWRF, as stated at the outset, your solution is bottled water.
 Sure.
 That is one form of ownership.
 But not without its toll on your pocket book and the environment.
 And you still pay for the water delivered to your home which means -- whether you drink it or not –as a utility customer, you will bear your share of the burden of infrastructure repair.

-Now, what if you took ownership by installing a point-of-entry (POE) water treatment system?
+Now, what if you took ownership by installing a point-of-entry (POE) uv water treatment system?
 You are now using the water you are paying for and simply polishing it to account for factors or risks outside your control.
 For example, a POE ultraviolet device would treat for microorganisms like E. coli and Cryptosporidium that can cause AGI.
 Effectively, you have created a new closed system --your home.
 Where you can feel good about the water your family consumes from every tap.

 In market research, after presenting a concept or new information, we frequently follow with a question that explores intended action.
-Regarding the facts above, the question would be “Now, knowing everything you know about water system performance and water infrastructure challenges, how likely would you be to install a POE ultraviolet treatment device in your home?”
+Regarding the facts above, the question would be “Now, knowing everything you know about water system performance and water infrastructure challenges, how likely would you be to install a POE uv water treatment system in your home?”
 If I was answering this question, my answer might depend on where I was living…am I in a rural setting with a private well or am I in a large city centre?
 Then again, if I wanted insurance that I would never have to wonder “was it the water?”, the answer would be “Sign me up".